imcf/imcf-fiji-scripts/DEVELOPING.md

 Building and deploying the package can be greatly simplified using "tasks" in [Visual Studio Code][www_vscode].
-By adding the following settings to the `.vscode/tasks.json` file, you can simply press `Ctrl+B` in VS Code and select the *deploy* task for running Maven and have the resulting JAR file bein placed in `/opt/fiji-packaging/Fiji.app/jars/`:
+By adding the following settings to the `.vscode/tasks.json` file, you can simply press `Ctrl+Shift+B` in VS Code and select the *deploy* task for running Maven and have the resulting JAR file being placed in `/opt/fiji-packaging/Fiji.app/jars/` (adjust to your path as necessary):

 ```json
 {